Kramden/kramden-iso-builder/docs/install.md

 The installation is completely automated, you don't need to do anything.
 At the end of the install the system will reboot.

+During the system reboot, ensure it boots off the hard drive and you can remove the USB stick.

 On the login screen, select "Owner" and enter the password "kramden" and hit enter

 On first boot you will see the Kramden Setup tool